vineetchoudhary/Downloader-for-Apple-Developers/README.md

 ## Features
 - 🚀 Download Xcode and other developer tools up to 16 times faster.
+- 🎥 Download WWDC, Tech Talks and other videos up to 16 times faster.
 - ✨ Resume download automatically if the download failed due to any reason.
-- 🔧 Multiple downloads supported but no proper UI for that.
+- ⏬ Multiple downloads supported.

-## Upcoming Features
-- ⏬ Proper UI for multiple downloads.
-- 🚀 Download WWDC Videos up to 16 times faster.

 ## Installation